feventurini/eyewordembed/README.md

 The tsv_results contains the tsv file with the results appearing in the final dissertation tables

 REMINDER: in case you need other supporting material (language models, trained models..), write me at venturini.fe@gmail.com or here on github

+<a name="myfootnote1">1</a>: Kennedy, A., Hill, R., & Pynte, J. (2003, August).
+The dundee corpus.
+In Proceedings of the 12th European conference on eye movement. <br/>
+<a name="myfootnote2">2</a>: Barrett, M., Agić, Ž., & Søgaard, A. (2015, January).
+The Dundee Treebank.
+In The 14th International Workshop on Treebanks and Linguistic Theories (TLT 14).<br/>
+<a name="myfootnote3">3</a>: https://catalog.ldc.upenn.edu/ldc2011t07